CartoDB/carto-vl/docs/guides/08-interactivity-events.md

     .setHTML(html)
     .addTo(map);
 ```
-> For simplicity, we have created a pop-up just linked to the first feature, but you're free to choose the contents (maybe even a paginated pop-up with several cities and some photos?).
+> For simplicity, we have created a pop-up linked to the first feature, but you're free to choose the contents (maybe even a paginated pop-up with several cities and some photos?).

 At this point, your map looks like:
 <div class="example-map">